Giants beat Brewers 5-1, move into 1st-place tie

 Brewers: LHP Brett Anderson was placed on the 10-day injured list with a left shoulder contusion after getting hit by a 103 mph line drive in Wednesday’s game.
 RHP Alec Bettinger was recalled from Triple-A Nashville.

 Giants: INF Wilmer Flores was placed on the 10-day IL with a left hamstring strain, and INF Mauricio Dubón was recalled from Triple-A Sacramento.
-“It’s on the mild side, but it definitely showed up on the scan,” manager Gabe Kapler said.
+“It’s on the mild side, but it definitely showed up on the scan,” Kapler said.
 “So it’s going to be a couple of weeks for him.” … 3B Evan Longoria (bruised hand) took numerous swings in the cage Wednesday and could be nearing a return. … 2B Tommy La Stella (left side tightness) also hit in the cage Wednesday and is expected to rejoin the lineup soon.

 GIANTS HITTING COACH RETURNS